 Idea Generation Strategies

 Brainstorming is an inquisitive activity usually done in small groups that encourages students to focus on a topic and contribute to the free flow of ideas.
-In ALCs, instructors can maximize brainstorming experience by inviting students to project their ideas simultaneously using concepts maps or other graphic organizing tools.
-The Brainstorming Page is a quick read to help you get started.
+In ALCs, some instructors maximize the brainstorming experience by inviting students to project their ideas simultaneously using concepts maps or other graphic organizing tools.
+Northern Illinois University’s page on Brainstorming is a quick read that can help you get started.

 Question and Answer Groups

 Question and Answer Groups invite students to work collaboratively by asking and answering questions on assigned content.
 This strategy is mostly used to facilitate active discussion on any new topic, to review material, or as a preparation for a quiz/test.
 Here is one way to structure a Q&A Groups session: